-Policy WEO8.
-WEO12 and WEO13 contain elements that complement HCS policy SD1 and sets out the need to address design issues, including those related to sustainability (NPPF para 125).
-Policy WEO8 relates to development within Weobley Conservation Area which covers the whole of Weoblev village.
+Policies WG5.
+WG7 and WG8 contain elements that complement HCS policy SD1 and set out the need to address design issues. including those related to sustainability, in an integrated way through considering those features important to the design of individual buildings, those appropriate at the site level and the contribution to the wider community (NPPF para 125).
 It does not seek to replicate HCS policy SD1 but is consistent with it.
-It seeks to ensure that new development respects the scale, density and massing which forms the character within the village (NPPF para 126).
-New development also needs to integrate well into the natural and historic environment with Policies WEO7, WEO9 and WEO10 reflecting the Herefordshire Core Strategy's Local Distinctiveness policies.
+These policies also seek to ensure that new development respects the scale, density and massing which forms the character within the village (NPPF para 126).
+New development also needs to integrate well into the natural and historic environment with policies WG14, WG15 and WG16 reflecting the Herefordshire Core Strategy's Local Distinctiveness policies.

 The level of development required, and character of settlements are not such that supplementary planning guidance, a design guide or a design code would be appropriate.
-However, paragraphs 6.3 to 6.26 supplement policy WEO8 which provides detailed additional design and development principles that are appropriate given that the whole of Weobley village falls within a conservation area.(NPPF para 126).
+Such guidance might be more appropriate a higher level such as for development within the Wye Valley AONB (NPPF para 126).

-Policy WEO13 enables schemes with sensitive innovative design (NPPF para 127c).
+Policy WG7 enables schemes with sensitive innovative design (NPPF para 127c).

-Weobley Parish Council is aware of Herefordshire Council's Statement of Community Involvement and will use this to ensure those affected are involved in the design process.
+Whitchurch and Ganarew Group Parish Council is aware of Herefordshire Council's Statement of Community Involvement and will use this to ensure those affected are involved in the design process.